ansible-collections/ibm_zos_ims/docs/source/configuration.rst

         ``v`` increases logging verbosity similar to traditional logging levels **INFO**, **WARN**, **ERROR**, **DEBUG**.

-        Using the previous example, the following will set the highest level of verbosity.
+        Using the previous example, the following sets the highest level of verbosity.

         .. code-block:: sh